View on GitHub

 Code

 Floria is not just a data model.
-It also defines interfaces for interaction with plugins.
-Plugins are used for event handling, data retrieval and validation, and for template instantiation.
+It also defines a plugin interface.
+Plugins are used for event handling, data retrieval and validation, and for instantiation hooks.

-That last feature allows templates to be “self-adaptive” to their target clouds, e.g. you can create an optimized instance for constrained edge sites, choose components per licensed hardware vendor, inject different credentials for staging vs. production environments, etc. The feature is inspired by the Nephio project.
+That last feature allows templates to be “self-adaptive” to their target clouds.
+For example, when instantiating a general-purpose template in a constrained edge site your hooks can create optimized configurations, choose components supported by the hardware vendor, inject different security credentials for the remote environment, etc. (This feature is inspired by the Nephio project.)

 Though Wasm Component Model plugins get preferential support in Floria, Wasm is not a requirement.
 Plugins can be implemented in anything that can be executed on your cloud computers.